oscarodeigah/rv_pah_project/README.md

 # Code for RV mechanics in early-stage PAH: Right ventricular mechanics in early-stage pulmonary arterial hypertension: a computational study

-This repository contains supporting code for th
+This repository contains supporting code for the paper: "Right ventricular mechanics in early-stage pulmonary arterial hypertension: a computational study".

 In this code we try in estimate passive and active properties for the RV assuming known passive and active properties for the LV.